• About

 • Place the cookies with the holes in them on a cookie sheet and sift a light dusting of powdered sugar over the top.

-• Spread 1 1/2 teaspoons of curd on each whole cookie.
-Carefully top each with a sugar dusted cookie and press down gently to create a cookie sandwich.
+• Spread 1 ½ - 2 teaspoons of lemon curd on each whole cookie.
+Carefully top each with a sugar dusted cookie and press down gently until the curd reaches the edge of the cookies.

 Tried this recipe?Let us know how it was!